 Alpha Investment Newsletter

-Zero percent interest rates are holding up the Global Economy.
-For how long can it work?
+Low interest rates are holding up the Global Economy.
+How long can it work?
 Can it help us muddle through?
-US Fed rate hikes will cause major turbulence in many industries that have got used to free capital over last 8 years.
+US Fed rate hikes will cause major turbulence in many sectors that have got used to free capital over last 8 years.

-Banks, States and Countries Can Still Fail in 2016-2017 just like in 2008, Taking Everyone Down.
+Banks, States and Countries Can Still Fail in2017 just like in 2008, Taking Everyone Down in the following sell off.
 But the same uncertainty offers opportunity.

 Where Are We Headed From Here?
 When Should You Stay In the Market and When Should You Exit?

 As An Investor, You Know The Importance Of Timely And Actionable Market Analysis.